PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

      An alpha particle may be represented as :sup:`4`\ He\ :sup:`1+`.

-  The above reST_ block is rendered as:
+  This reST_ block renders as:

      The symbol for helium is He.